Frequently asked questions

 Where can I get some information and material regarding Alvar Aalto?

 The Visit Jyväskylä Region Tourist Office provides you with many different type of Alvar Aalto-themed location brochures free of charge and you can also buy the Architectural Map at a price of four euros (can be bought on Monday–Friday at 10am–2pm).
 The Tourist Office personnel are happy to answer any Aalto-related questions preoccupying the travellers, such as when the Aalto buildings are open and where they are located.
 Additional information on Aalto’s sites are available here.
-In addition, you can buy various Aalto brochures at an affordable price from the Alvar Aalto Shop located in Kauppakatu.

 Take also a look at the self-guided Aalto-themed tours by the Visit Jyväskylä Region: Self-guided Alvar Aalto tours.